 In the payments world, scale matters.
 This has led to the inevitable concentration of the market in the hands of a few dominant players.
 “Europe has fallen behind in this competition.” says Lagarde.

 She emphasises the risks related with this concentration, which “magnify a host of issues, ranging from abuse of market power to ownership of critical data.
 It could also make it more difficult to combat illicit activities and ensure operational resilience.”
-She adds that “We are seeing an increase in protectionist policies, as sanctions and even exclusion from payment systems in recent years have shown.
+She adds that “We are seeing an increase in protectionist policies, as sanctions and even exclusion from A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More systems in recent years have shown.
 This presents new risks of payment disruption – especially for jurisdictions that are overdependent on dominant system providers.”

 Lagarde welcomes the new European Payments Initiative launched by 16 European banks, which will strengthen the autonomy and resilience of the European payments landscape and offer an alternative to international card schemes.

-Like many central banks, the ECB is investigating the benefits and risks of a central bank digital currency (CBDC).
+Like many central banks, the ECB is investigating the benefits and risks of a A digital payment instrument, denominated in the national unit of account, and a direct liability of the central bank, like banknotes.
+A general purpose CBDC can be used by the public for day-to-day payments like cash.
+More.
 And no decision has been made so far.
 However, Lagarde stresses that three considerations will be key in the decision-making process.

-The first is access to central bank money.
+The first is access to A liability of a central bank, including banknotes in circulation and banks’ deposits with the central bank.
+More.
 This does not mean that a digital euro would replace cash.
 Quite the contrary.
-“The Eurosystem will continue to ensure that all citizens have access to banknotes at all times.
+“The The Eurosystem comprises the European Central Bank and the national central banks of those countries that have adopted the euro.
+More will continue to ensure that all citizens have access to banknotes at all times.
 A digital euro, in any event, would be a complement to, not a substitute for cash.”

 The second consideration is related to the possible migration of bank deposits into a digital euro, which could negatively impact the capacity of the banking sector to finance the economy.